mozilla/inclusion/evaluation_tools/contributor-testing-steps.md

 1. How did that go?
 2. What did you observec about the community channel?
-3. If you found information on the community leaders/staff how did that information make you feel more or less likely to conribute?
+3. If you found information on the community leaders/staff how did that information make you feel more or less likely to contribute?
 4. Based on the contributing document, do you feel about contributing?
 What would you attempt first?

 ## Environment (Remaining Time)